-It shouldn't come as a surprise that the demand for online platforms is rising, and therefore so is the need for developers.
-Unfortunately, as the tech world grows, there aren't enough suitable candidates to answer the call.
-Fortunately, at the same time, there is a rise in citizen developers and no-code development tools.
-Making the creation of websites, apps, and business portals far more accessible than ever.
+Demand for online platforms is rising, but there aren’t enough suitable developers to answer the call.
+Fortunately, there is a rise in no-code development tools enabling the creation of websites, apps and business portals that are far more accessible than ever.

-When it comes to your business, you may be faced with a tricky decision: Should I create my business tools using an API platform from scratch, with the help of a developer, or should I opt for a no-code framework that I can execute myself?
+Should you create your business tools using an API platform from scratch, with the help of a developer, or use a no-code framework that you can execute yourself?
 There are many pros and cons to either approach.
-If you're stuck wondering what does each do, does one leave me at a disadvantage, or which would serve my business best?
-We're here to help you break it down.
-Let's cut through the jargon and get down to business.
+Let’s cut through the jargon and examine the different approaches to creating digital applications.

 What is an Application Programming Interface (API)?